krahets/hello-algo/en/docs/chapter_heap/heap.md

 # 8.1 &nbsp; Heap

-A "heap" is a complete binary tree that satisfies specific conditions and can be mainly divided into two types, as shown in the Figure 8-1 .
+A "heap" is a complete binary tree that satisfies specific conditions and can be mainly divided into two types, as shown in Figure 8-1.

 - "Min heap": The value of any node $\leq$ the values of its child nodes.
 - "Max heap": The value of any node $\geq$ the values of its child nodes.